Assessment Learning Exchange

 Do I need to be an expert on the topic?

 No, certainly not!
-You should have some experience with the topic so you can contribute to the conversation and can ask questions.
+You should have some experience with the topic so you can contribute to the conversation and ask questions.

 Can you explain how this works?